kubukoz/talks/typelevel-alchemist/slides/README.md

 ## Agenda
 - typeclasses recap
+- higher kinded types
-- functional purity, referential transparency
+- referential transparency
-- how RT helps write modular, composable code
+- how RT helps write modular, composable, refactorable code
 - Tagless Final
-- cats intro (first some TCs like Order, Monoid then Functor and HKTs up to Monad and Traverse)
+- cats intro
 - cats-effect
-- IOApp
-- fs2 - streams, concurrency utils
+- fs2
 - http4s
 - doobie
-- patterns for applications, dependency injection
+- patterns for applications

 ## Agenda (long, for me - make slides from this)
+- typeclasses recap
-- typeclasses recap (what is a typeclass: trait with implementations for types, ad-hoc polymorphism), typeclass coherency!
+  - what's a typeclass (trait with implementations for types, ad-hoc polymorphism)
+  - examples
+  - typeclass coherence
+  - comparison to pattern matching on types, runtime reflection

-- higher kinded types - type-level functions. nullary types, unary types (List, Option, Future, Ordering), binary types (Either) etc.
+### - higher kinded types - type-level functions. nullary types, unary types (List, Option, Future, Ordering), binary types (Either) etc.
   - partial unification - 2.11.x plugin, 2.12.x flag, 2.13 default

 - referential transparency:
   - definition of a pure function (John de goes's tweet for sure)
   - definition of rt as in a ====== f(x)
   - "effects are good, side effects are bugs" https://twitter.com/hseeberger/status/942774034068049920 (extract screenshot from video)
-- how RT helps write modular, composable, refactorable code
+(in above point) - how RT helps write modular, composable, refactorable code
   - you can inline or extract any expression you want and keep the same semantics/behavior
   - you can treat programs as values and pass them around to functions which can manipulate your programs like data
   - because of that, you can build abstractions like `forever`, `retry`, `loopWhile` for any effect that matches a constraint (i.e. has the expected typeclass instance)